Millions of pets go into Rescues or Shelters each year in north America and sadly, too many still get euthanized.

 Once adopted, Hudson’s loving new family recognized that he could do great things as a therapy dog and spread awareness about animal cruelty.
 Today he volunteers at schools, hospitals, adult day care facilities and hospices, visiting with patients and their families.
 His hope is to teach the children and everyone we meet that just because you’re different, you are still special in your own “Wooftastic” way.
 Hudson brings smiles to everyone he meets (we met him at Animal Advocacy Day last year).

-Support Hudson in the annual American Humane Association Awards where he is in the running for the Therapy Dog Award.
+Hudson was in the annual American Humane Association Awards in the running for the Therapy Dog Award.

 Teddy is a valiant Puppy Mill Survivor and advocate.
 Today he works tirelessly with his pals including Harley to educate people about Puppy Mills and raise money to save more dogs.